gtoledorodriguez/CS-425-Airplane-Database/README.md

 ### Omesh:
 #### In charge of Customer, Airport sql script, App.
 Req.
 4.1 and 4.2
-- Finished Adding Customer functions
+- Finished Adding Customer functions in Postgresql
-- Finished Adding Address functions
+- Finished Adding Address functions in Postgresql
-- Finished Adding CreditCard functions
+- Finished Adding CreditCard functions in Postgresql
-- Finished Update CreditCard functions
+- Finished Update CreditCard functions in Postgresql
-- Finished Update Address functions
+- Finished Update Address functions in Postgresql
-- Finished Remove Address functions
+- Finished Remove Address functions in Postgresql
-- Finished Remove CreditCard functions
+- Finished Remove CreditCard functions in Postgresql
+- Linked above Postgres Functions with java file

 ** All Functions satisfy the requirements mentioned in the Project Requirements **